invoiceradar/plugins/README.md

 1. **Define Metadata**:

-   This information is used to identify and display the plugin in InvoiceRadar.
+   This information is used to identify and display the plugin in Invoice Radar.
 The homepage URL is used to get the favicon of the service.

    Note that the `id` should be unique and lowercase.